In-home care supports seniors who are aging in place to delay or avoid the transition into senior housing. In-home care provides:

 Sixty percent of people with dementia will wander.
 We’ve compiled experienced caregivers’ best tips for recognizing when outside help is needed to keep a wandering senior safe.0 Comments

-Many seniors wish to remain in their own homes, and family caregivers are often able to provide the support they need for a time.
-However, it is important to understand when hiring in-home care becomes necessary for an aging loved one—and for yourself.3 Comments
+Many seniors wish to age in place, and family caregivers are often able to provide the support they need for a while.
+However, it’s important to recognize when hiring in-home care for elderly loved ones becomes necessary.3 Comments